 Traffic in Delhi, especially during rush hour, is terrible.
 So getting around on the road can often be slow and stressful.
-Furthermore, local road users can be quite aggressive so new arrivals often opt not to get behind the wheel.
+Local road users can also be quite aggressive so new arrivals often opt not to get behind the wheel.

 Kids and family in Delhi